nicky-nym/nicky-nym.github.io/pages/cities.md

   - wheelchair accessible routes to every part of every building
   - predictable navigation for people with limited vision
   - frequent pathside seating for elderly people

+    > In 1896, Susan B. Anthony said bicycling was doing "more to emancipate women than anything else in the world." [^kamiya]

+    > "Nearly half of American kids walked or biked to school in 1950; today that figure is 13 percent." [^grabar]

 ### <a name="sustainability"></a>Green sustainability